Putting the Community-Engaged Research Framework into Practice

 Debriefing from Data Collection

-- Knowing what you know now, what would you have wanted to be trained on?
-Were there any training topics you’d like to have covered more or less thoroughly?
+- Knowing what you know now, what would you have wanted to be trained in?
+Were there any training topics you’d like to have covered thoroughly?
 What parts of the training were most and least valuable to you?

 - What worked well and what didn’t work well about [gaining cooperation; recruitment; data collection process; data storage; data reporting; paying incentives]?
 If we did the study again, what else should be considered?